Is a trail running retreat right for you? What should you expect? Will everyone be pro’s and is it only for experienced trail runners?

 I’m usually the one freezing or missing something, but I had it down this time.
 I’m glad I anticipated a variety of temps and activities.

 - Under Armour Fat Tire Trail Shoe – Everyone asked about these and loved them because the wide base provides more stability, the grip prevents slipping and that big Michelin footing is comfy too.
 No feeling sharp rocks through my shoes.
-I don’t think they still make that version, so the other I’m running in with the same feel is the Ascent Low.
+(Now I have a few other favorite trail running shoes.)

 - Hydration pack – I have used the heck out of my CamelBak because I can put my phone in a front pocket for easy picture snapping, but can also grab some jerky from the back when my tummy grumbles.